yabar-dev/yabar/README.md

     Note that the values are integers and not double-quoted strings.

-* Pointer commands: This option is used to invoke a command/script upon a mouse button press.
+* Button commands: This option is used to invoke a command/script upon a mouse button press.
 You have 5 buttons that usually represent left click, right click, middle click, scroll up and scroll down respectively but this may not be the case for everyone.
 Examples:

         command-button1: "pavucontrol";
         command-button4: "pactl set-sink-volume 0 +10%";